 To recover from the COVID19 pandemic and make progress towards the Sustainable Development Goals, finance for development must increase from “billions to trillions” per year.
-While prospects for public and private financing from the developed to the developing world have been muted by the pandemic, so, the key to sustainable human and infrastructure investment over the long term will be increased domestic resource mobilization (DRM)—the process through which low-income and lower middle-income countries raise and spend their own funds to provide for their people.
-The 2015 Addis Agenda and the ensuing Addis Tax Initiative enshrine global DRM aspirations and have prompted an acceleration in DRM-related technical assistance to LIC/LMICs.
+Prospects increased for public and private financing from the developed to the developing world have been muted by the pandemic, so, the key to sustainable human and infrastructure investment over the long term will be increased domestic resource mobilization (DRM)—the process through which low-income and lower middle-income countries raise and spend their own funds to provide for their people.
+The 2015 Addis Agenda, and the ensuing Addis Tax Initiative, enshrine global DRM aspirations and have prompted an acceleration in DRM-related technical assistance to LIC/LMICs.
 There is increased recognition that DRM must be done in such a way to increased equitable and sustainable growth.

-In contrast to many efforts focused on the techniques of DRM, CGD's project seeks to enhance understanding of the political and economic constraints to increasing DRM and the distributional consequences of DRM policies.
+CGD's work in this area seeks to enhance understanding of the political and economic constraints to increasing DRM and the distributional consequences of DRM policies.
 To support this learning process, CGD will:

 - Establish a common understanding of what constitutes “good” DRM;

 - Understand what the structural and political constraints are to increasing DRM;

 - Explore what multidimensional measures are best suited to track the efficiency and distributional impact of DRM;